Down in the Groove: Recording and reception

 In 2007, Rolling Stone labeled Down in the Groove as Bob Dylan's worst album.
 In 2017, the magazine added that "Dylan fans will forever argue about the precise moment when [Dylan's] career hit rock-bottom but most pin it somewhere around the time that Down in the Groove landed with a thud in record stores in May 1988."

 Artist Rick Griffin, primarily known for the Grateful Dead's logos and poster art, was commissioned to design the cover of the record jacket.
 Griffin's drawing of a man playing a guitar while riding a horse backwards was rejected by Columbia Records who instead used a photograph of Dylan.

+Nick Cave covered "Death is not the End", with Shane MacGovan, PJ Harvey and Kylie Minogue guesting on the song, on his hit album Murder Ballads.